 Fast forward to 1994 and Hope became Hope Collective when more people got involved.
 Weekly meetings were held and our gigs became events.
 We would pass around popcorn, leaflets—anything that encouraged and welcomed people.
 The idea of the gigs was that we were people not promoters and bands and audience were equal.
 At our gigs there were no supports just people helping out.
 The list of gigs are here

 At one of our weekly meetings it was suggested we try and put a book together to Document our activities.
 Years later and many many hours of work that book saw the light of day.
 It was decided to have a page for each gig, each show could tell a story and each story had a vegan recipe to accompany it.
 We wanted to let people know about what we did, about what was important to us, and more importantly how they could do it too.
 This book was self-published in Ireland under the name Document: A Story of Hope and subsequently Soft Skull Press in the US released it under the name Please Feed Me

-Subsequently we have brought out a second book.
-In Concert .
+in 2017 we published out a second book called In Concert .
 We felt after seeing the images of humans trying to escape war that we would reach out to our community to show solidarity and try and raise some money.
 It started life as a fanzine (Hope *2 ) where our punk rock friends shared their favourite gigs but extended into a book (In Concert) where we put all over 100 contributions from the Irish Music Community together.

 hope, el presidente and the wild hearted outsider discovered punk rock at various times in our lives.
 One thing is for sure, it has made a lasting impression on us and has helped shape our lives.
 We want to share some experiences with you here and document a cultural movement